Asbestos: Use by industry and product type

 "Mountain leather" is an old-fashioned term for flexible, sheet-like natural formations of asbestiform minerals which resemble leather.
 Asbestos-containing minerals known to form mountain leather include: actinolite, sepiolite, and tremolite.

 Artificial Christmas snow, known as flocking, was previously made with asbestos.
-It was used as an effect in films including The Wizard of Oz and department store window displays and it was marketed for use in private homes under brand names that included "Pure White", "Snow Drift" and "White Magic".
+It was used as an effect in films including the scarecrows costume in The Wizard of Oz; there is a rumor that it was used as snow in the poppy field, but it was actually gypsum.

 Serpentine group

 In Guy's Hospital, London, 1941, nurses arrange asbestos blankets over an electrically heated frame to create a hood over patients to help warm them quickly.